executablebooks/myst/README.md

 * For ATX headers, the above six levels correspond to `#` ... `######`.

-* Single-backticks inline are *always* interepreted as preformatted (code) text.
+* Single-backticks inline are *always* interpreted as preformatted (code) text.
 This is equivalent to saying that the default role has been hardcoded to be code.

 ### Additions from Markdown